Thursday, September 17, 2015

-Lutch jerseys, such as today's featured jersey, are easily obtained from our sponsors ProRussianJerseys.com in a variety of teams and players.
+Lutch jerseys, such as today's featured jersey, are easily obtained from ProRussianJerseys.com in a variety of teams and players.
 Quality-wise, they are very nice jerseys, equal to the Tackla jerseys worn by international teams in the early 90's.
 The printing quality is first rate and the jerseys are quite durable and make a fine, and unique, addition to any jersey collection sure to elicit comments whenever you wear one.

-Here is Jagr scoring in spectacular fashion in overtime in Game 5 to eliminate Metallurg Magnitogorsk in the 2005 playoffs.
+Today's video section begins with Jagr scoring in spectacular fashion in overtime in Game 5 to eliminate Metallurg Magnitogorsk in the 2005 playoffs.

 Next up is a very well done highlight reel of Jagr playing for Avangard Omsk in the 2004-05 season.
 I only wish I could find videos of this quality every day.